DreaNite/ACL_Sim/README.md

 ├── ProjectSettings/
 ```

-> **Do not place the Python project inside `Assets/`.** Unity reimports
-> everything under `Assets/` and adds a `.meta` per file; a `.venv` with
-> thousands of files will slow the editor to a crawl and won't bring any
-> benefit.

 ## Setup

 1. Clone the repo.
 2. Open the project in Unity 2022.3.62f3.
-The THSDK package is referenced by
+Import the THSDK package via Package Manager.
-   file path in `Packages/manifest.json`; if you don't have it at the exact
-   location, edit that entry to point at your local THSDK install.
 3. Open `Assets/Scenes/ACL Sim.unity`.
 4. Clone the repo with the Python project and launch it.
 5. Select the **ControlManager** GameObject.
 On the **UdpSocket** component: